 The project information channels mainly used for communication between ESA and AECSIC are the regular progress reports, meetings and reviews.

 Other contacts between the project key personnel for the purpose of transferring technical data and views, which elucidate particular problems, and in the intention to accelerate the decision making processes are foreseen.
-Communication in those cases will carbon copied to the corresponding WP leaders as well to the Project Manager.
+Communication in those cases will be carbon copied to the corresponding WP leaders as well to the Project Manager.

 WP leaders will maintain contact with task leaders and supporting staff.
 Cross cutting communication is foreseen for purposes of user coordination and requirement activities.
 The task leaders report directly to the work package managers, providing them with sufficient authority within their organisation to direct and control the project tasks, the personnel, set priorities, and obtain the necessary resources.